KTFN: Subchannels

 The station's digital signal is multiplexed:

 On July 8, 2012, KTFN announced that it would begin airing newfound TeleFutura competitor MundoFox (later MundoMax) on digital subchannel 65.2, when the network formally launched on August 13, 2012.
 However, the station began carrying the network upon MundoFox's soft launch two weeks earlier on August 1.

 Analog-to-digital conversion

-KTFN shut down its analog signal, over UHF channel 65, at noon on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 51.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 65, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+KTFN shut down its analog signal, over UHF channel 65, at noon on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 51, using virtual channel 65.

 After regular programming was discontinued on its analog signal, the station, as well as sister station KINT-TV, transmitted a repeated crawl in Spanish informing viewers about the digital transition and advising viewers of their options to continue receiving programming, which ran until KINT permanently ceased analog transmissions at 11:59 p.m.